silver-hornet/silver-hornet.github.io/_posts/2020-11-13-prototype-cuberunner.md

         SceneManager.LoadScene(SceneManager.GetActiveScene().buildIndex + 1);
     }

 Both do the job effectively, but are slightly different.
 One relies on a BuildIndex to load a scene, while the other relies on getting a build’s name.
-Neither is incorrect, but for consistency, I would probably prefer using ‘GetActiveScene().buildIndex’
+Neither is incorrect, but for consistency, I would probably prefer using `GetActiveScene().buildIndex`

 #### Score.cs
 While classes, methods, and variables are well-named throughout this codebase, perhaps the only exception is Score.cs.